Skip to content

 However, if you do earn more than $174,600 USD per year available under FEIE exemption, or you have earned ‘non-wage’ income, the Foreign Tax Credit can ensure that your income does not get taxed twice.

-Can I bring my family from the USA to Canada?
+Can I bring my family and pets from the USA to Canada?

 US citizens can enjoy visa-free entry to Canada as visitors, allowing you and your family the opportunity to remain in Canada, typically for up to six months per entry.
 However, if you plan on moving to Canada from the USA as a permanent resident, foreign worker or international student, it is important to know which family members, if any, may accompany you.